-improvements at key junctions on the A19(T) Access to employment - improving local bus services and opening up economic development opportunities Investment in new buses and journey time information Bus priority measures, better passenger facilities and improved ticketing Enhanced cycling and walking networks for shorter commutes Facilitating development at pinch points such as Wynyard (A19(T)/A689) Reducing carbon emissions - supporting transport systems, including through the spatial planning process, that do not exacerbate climate change, and promoting active travel and targeted programmes of smarter choices Workplace and school travel planning More electric vehicle charging points Promoting a modal shift from the private car to rail and bus through marketing and awareness raising and service quality improvements
+improvements at key junctions on the A19(T) Access to employment - improving local bus services and opening up economic development opportunities Investment in new buses and journey time information Bus priority measures, better passenger facilities and improved ticketing Enhanced cycling and walking networks for shorter commutes Facilitating development at pinch points such as Wynyard (A19(T)/A689) Reducing carbon emissions - supporting transport systems, including through the spatial planning process, that do not exacerbate climate change, and promoting active travel and targeted programmes of smarter choices 0 0.

 - 8.5 Network resilience and easing congestion are recognised in the Tees Valley Strategic Economic Plan25 as key elements in overcoming barriers to get businesses and people moving.
 Capacity issues in and around the A19(T)/A689 junction at Wynyard impact on key housing and business locations at Wynyard Park, southern Hartlepool and the north side of the River Tees.
 Some recent work at this junction, implemented through a successful bid for Pinch Point Programme funding, has improved traffic flows and further improvements planned along the A689 will provide additional capacity to ease constraints on further development in the Wynyard and south Hartlepool areas. - 8.6 The Tees Valley Combined Authority's transport vision for the Tees Valley26 is 'to provide a high quality, quick, affordable, reliable and safe transport network for people and freight to move within, to and from the Tees Valley'.
 The Combined Authority is currently developing a Strategic Transport Plan, due for publication in summer 2017.
-To facilitate the public consultation, 'Connecting the Tees Valley' has been developed, which sets out the sub-region's transport priorities up to 2026 and explain how the Tees Valley Combined Authority wants to improve the Tees Valley's local transport system.
+To facilitate the public consultation, 'Connecting the Tees Valley' has been developed, which sets out the subregion's transport priorities up to 2026 and explain how the Tees Valley Combined Authority wants to improve the Tees Valley's local transport system.
 This document sets out the framework for the Strategic Transport Plan and invites stakeholders, interest groups and the public to help shape the final Strategic Transport Plan.
 In producing the Strategic Transport Plan, the Combined Authority aims to: